Great patio furniture ideas will make your outdoor patio a space that’s chic, comfortable and functional, however it needs to be used.

-To create a cozy and laid-back ambience, go for boho-style patio furniture.
-A mix of patterns in bold hues are a must and while this isn’t a look that’s about co-ordination, they can pick up the shades of a yard’s most brilliant blooms to stunning effect.
+To create a cozy and laid-back ambience, go for boho-style patio furniture ideas.
+A mix of patterns in bold hues are a must, and while this isn’t a look that’s about co-ordination, they can pick up the shades of a yard’s most brilliant blooms to stunning effect.

 Choose wood furniture with as natural a finish as possible.
-It will still need maintenance but opt for varnish that lets its color and grain show through.
-A brick patio is a worthy backdrop as is a vine-draped pergola above.
+It will still need maintenance, but opt for varnish that lets its color and grain show through.
+A brick patio is a worthy backdrop, as are rustic pergola ideas like the charming vine-draped example above.